johnwargo/glowing-pumpkin-receiver-udp/readme.md

 ## The Code

 Normally I'd spend a lot of time here documenting everything I can tell you about the code.
 I'm not going to do that here because it's a lot of code to go through.
 I put a lot of comments in the code to help you understand what I did and why.
-If you have questions, ask them in an issue in this repository.
+If you have questions, ask them in an [issue](https://github.com/johnwargo/glowing-pumpkin-receiver-udp/issues) in this repository and I'll answer when I can.

 ## The API